aleshaleksey/fansys23/monsters-npcs/monsters-and-dragons.md

 |Elemental Blast|+11|4d6 + 2d6/dice|Fire|
 |Elemental Blast|Thr=20|4d6 + 2d6/MP dice|Fire (Linear)|

-- A dragon's elemental blast counts as natural damage.
+- A dragon's elemental blast (dragon breath) counts as natural damage.
 - A dragon's elemental blast deals 2d6 damage for every extra MP/SP die added and has a base damage of 4d6.
 The attack/threshold is constitution based (breath weapon).
 - A dragon may use MP or SP dice (up to 10) to fuel its elemental blast.